codersujon/DDSFP/README.md

-# 📘 DDSFP - Department Database & Student-Faculty Project
+# 📘 DDSFP - Department Database & Student-Faculty

 📌 Project Summary
 DDSFP is a PHP- and MySQL-based web application tailored for managing academic institution data, including departments, student records, and faculty profiles.
 Designed for educational administration, the platform supports CRUD operations and provides an intuitive interface for seamless information management.